– Helping your hair in winter time –

 1. Aloe Vera Barbadensis

-The benefits of Aloe can be attributed to its more than 75 ingredients, including, mucilage (the most important constituent of Aloe Vera), vitamins (including B1, B2, B3, B6, C, and folic acid) and minerals that work synergistically to soothe, heal, deeply hydrate hair.
+Aloe’s benefits, derived from over 75 ingredients, including crucial elements like mucilage (a key component of Aloe Vera), vitamins (B1, B2, B3, B6, C, and folic acid), and minerals, work together to soothe, heal, and deeply hydrate hair.

 2. Sea Kelp